sonanmemon/R-RMarkdown-UO/README.md

 1. R and Github Integration.
 2. Main Git shell commands.
 3. Basic R Commands.
-4. Data-Tables as a substitute or complement to dplyr commands.
+4. Data-Tables as a substitute as well as complement to dplyr commands.